 One of the first words a child learns and finds most meaningful is his or her name.
 Keep the children’s names visible and accessible throughout the classroom.

-Building vocabulary is an ongoing process that should be a balance of intentional and natural learning opportunities.This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Building vocabulary is an ongoing process that should be a balance of intentional and natural learning opportunities.This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!